swiseman/nn_coref/modifiedBCS/README.md

 This directory contains the code necessary for extracting features and "oracle predicted clusters" (which are used as supervision) from the English CoNLL data.

-We use code written on top of the Berkeley Coref System (BCS) v1.1 (see [http://nlp.cs.berkeley.edu/projects/coref.shtml]) to extract features, and so we have included the BCS v1.1 code along with its license and dependencies here.
+We use code written on top of the Berkeley Coref System (BCS) v1.1 (see http://nlp.cs.berkeley.edu/projects/coref.shtml) to extract features, and so we have included the BCS v1.1 code along with its license and dependencies here.
 The BCS code is in src/main/java/edu/berkeley/* and any additional code we have added is in src/main/java/edu/harvard/* .

 ## Compilation

-You should use sbt to compile the scala and java source.
-After downloading sbt ([www.scala-sbt.org]), simply type
+Although we provide a pre-compiled jar ("moarcoref-assembly-1.jar") in the modifiedBCS/ directory, you can use sbt to re-compile the scala and java source.
+After downloading sbt (www.scala-sbt.org), simply type

 ```
 sbt assembly
 ```

 from inside the modifiedBCS/ directory, which will produce a runnable jar in the target/ subdirectory.
-We have also included a pre-compiled jar in the main modifiedBCS/ directory.

 ## Data Prerequisites

 To extract features you will need the CoNLL 2012 English train, development, and test data, as well as the number and gender data that goes along with it.
-See [http://conll.cemantix.org/2012/data.html] for instructions on downloading and extracting it.
+See http://conll.cemantix.org/2012/data.html for instructions on downloading and extracting it.

 BCS expects the CoNLL data to be in a flattened directories, so that all train, development, and test files are in flat train, development, and test directories (resp.).
 If you've extracted the CoNLL data into a top-level directory called conll-2012/, you can create a flattened train directory flat_train_2012/ using the following python code: